 Emotions are at the center of psychological services in this practice.
 Happy, sad, mad, anxious, afraid, and disgusted feelings are all valued here.
 Children and families are taught to recognize their emotions more reliably, to understand the purpose of their emotions, to notice physiological sensations associated with their emotions, and to respond effectively to emotions.

-When practiced at home, validation of emotions has the potential to contain the child in the short term, strengthen the parent-child relationship, and foster healthy levels of emotional expression in the home.
+When practiced at home, validation of emotions has the potential to contain the child in the short term, strengthen the parent-child relationship, and foster healthy levels of emotional expression by the child.

 Below are four photos which include links to resources.
 The first reflects the importance of emotions in human experience.
 The second explains how to be empathic with others.
 The third discusses how parents can validate their child's emotions.
 The fourth explains how important it is for parents to refrain from making invalidating comments.
 The fifth is a video about severe anxiety in children and resources available for treating severe anxiety.
 Click on each photo to deepen your learning about emotions.

 SHAPING BEHAVIOR AND FOSTERING GROWTH

 Knowledge is power.
 It is my perspective that all parents could benefit from learning about behaviorism.